Qaqqaqaqaaq/Qaqqaqaqaaq/README.md

-## Hi.
+## Hi, I'm Cedric.
 I mostly use GitHub for hosting my personal webpage.
 You should visit it!

+It explains why I've called this page Qaqqaqaqaaq.

 <!--
 **Qaqqaqaqaaq/Qaqqaqaqaaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.